 In my previous post, I mentioned about the leadership qualities according to Sun Tzu, you can read the post.
-I decided to feature the thoughts of Chanakya in regard to leadership, which motivated me to write this post.
+I decided to feature the thoughts of Chanakya in regard to leadership qualities, which motivated me to write this post.

-I think the book and teaches of Kautilya would be very useful for the management professionals and aspirants.
-If you are planning to be an effective and good leader, then you could follow the teachings for Chanakya mentioned the book.
+I think the book and teachings of Kautilya are very useful for the management professionals and students.
+If you are planning to be an effective and good leader in your career, then you could follow the teachings for Chanakya mentioned the book.

 Chanakya believes that “A man is great by deeds, not by birth.”
-This one quote is enough to know define leadership.
+This one quote is enough to know define the leadership qualities.